 Intercessory Prayer is Prayer for Mercy

 Second Point: Intercessory prayer focuses on “building a wall.”
-Intercessory prayer is one person asking for God to have mercy on someone else who is undeserving of mercy.
+Intercessory prayer is one person asking God to have mercy on someone else who is undeserving of mercy.
 When you do so you are building a wall between them and the judgment which may come upon them if they do not receive mercy.
 You are asking God to give them something they themselves will not ask God to give them.
 You are asking God to do something for them that they themselves will not ask God to do for them.
 You are praying for those who will not, or cannot, pray for themselves.
-In most cases in the Bible intercession is usually done on behalf of those who will not as compared to those who cannot.
+In most cases in the Bible, intercession is usually done on behalf of those who will not pray as compared to those who cannot.
 They choose not to pray to God because of their love for sin.
 So we, in our love for them, pray to God on their behalf.

 Intercessory Prayer is Powerful

 Third Point: Intercessory prayer is powerful.
 Intercessory prayer reveals how different God is from us; how loving, compassionate and merciful he is; and the power we have to change things.
 You want to change the world?
 Then pray for it.
 You want to change your community?
 Pray for it.
 You want to change your church?
 Pray for it.

 God said if He had found just one man who would’ve interceded for the corrupt people of the land then He would not have brought forth His indignation on them.
 Just one man, God said.
 That’s all it would’ve taken to change everything.
 One man, on his knees before God, praying on behalf of his people, pleading with God for mercy and not wrath.
 One man could’ve changed everything.
 But God could not find that one man.

 Intercessory Prayer Withholds God’s Wrath

 Final point: Without intercession for the corrupt people of our land “our way” will be brought upon our heads.
 The language of verse 31 above is very similar to that of Romans 1 where Paul states three times that because of people’s unwillingness to worship God He “gave them over” to: